Laptop-screen-showing-website-Analytics-data

 • Subject research — to learn more about your industry and the terminology you use

-• Customer research — to see what kind of language your customers are using and what aspects of your service are particularly important to them
+• Customer research — to see what kind of language your ideal customers are using and what aspects of your service are particularly important to them

 • Keyword research — to see what relevant search terms your audience is typing into Google